schote/nexus-console/docs/source/user_guide/acquisition_service.rst

 The directory is created with mode ``1777``, the same permissions ``/tmp`` itself uses: every account on the workstation may use the console, so every account must be able to read the key and open the socket.
-The sticky bit restricts deleting and renaming a file to the account which owns it, so no session can remove the socket, the key or the lock of another.
+The sticky bit restricts deleting and renaming a file to the account which owns it, so no session can remove the socket or the key of another.
 There is no group to create and nothing to configure.
 The environment variable ``NEXUS_RUNTIME_DIR`` overrides the location and exists so that tests can isolate themselves from a running service.